University of California, Berkeley student housing: Unit 1

 The six main buildings of Unit 1 (completed in 1960) are located at 2650 Durant Avenue.
 These include the four original highrise buildings with eight residential floors each: Cheney, Deutsch, Freeborn, and Putnam; each floor has a mixture of double and triple rooms with a shared, communal bathroom, and each building has a total of approximately 230 beds.
 In addition, there are the newer Christian and Slottman Halls (completed in 2005), which house two-bedroom mini-suites with a shared bathroom for four people per suite.
-The unit's primary dining hall is Crossroads, which it shares with Unit 2.
-Underneath the central quad, there is an exercise room and a computer lab.
+The unit's primary dining hall is Crossroads, also known as "Croads," which it shares with Unit 2.
+Underneath the central quad, there is an exercise room, music practice room, mail room, and a computer lab.

 Unit 2

 The main buildings of Unit 2 (completed in 1960) are located at 2650 Haste Street.
 It consists of the original four highrise buildings: Cunningham, Davidson, Ehrman, and Griffiths Halls, sharing the same general configuration as Unit 1 (eight residential floors with double and triple rooms and a total of approximately 230 beds each), as well as the newer Towle Hall with two-bedroom, four-person mini-suites, and the Wada Hall apartments, both completed in 2005.
-The unit's primary dining hall is Crossroads, which it shares with Unit 1.
-Like Unit 1, Unit 2 has an exercise room and computer lab underground.
+The unit's primary dining hall is Crossroads, known as "Croads" by students, which it shares with Unit 1.
+Like Unit 1, Unit 2 has an exercise room, music practice room, mail room, and computer lab underground.

 Unit 3

 Unit 3 (completed in 1964) is located at 2400 Durant Avenue.
 The original buildings are Ida Sproul, Norton, Priestly, and Spens-Black Halls, sharing the general design and layout with Units 1 and 2.
 Beverly Cleary Hall, completed in 1992, is located across Channing Way and is part of the unit.
-The unit's main dining facility, Cafe 3, is located in the center of the original building complex.
+The unit's main dining facility, Café 3, is located in the center of the original building complex.